The Department of Computer Science has a vibrant team of researchers including lecturing staff, research staff and research students.

 The Bioinformatics and Computational Biology Group conducts research in areas such as data analysis of large scale biological data, formalisation of biological data, biomedical informatics, genetics, pharmacogenomics and systems biology.

-The Intelligent Robotics is one of the largest and best-known robotics groups in the UK, and is involved in both national and international research consortia from novel computational models to space missions to Mars.
-It focuses on both software and hardware issues that are key to "unconstrained environments''.
+The Intelligent Robotics Group is a well-known robotics group in the UK, and part of the UK-Robotics and Autonomous Systems network.
+The group is involved in both national and international research consortia covering a wide range of domains from land, sea, air and space as well as indoor robotics.
+It focuses on both software and hardware issues that are key to 'unconstrained environments'.

 The Vision Graphics and Visualisation Group has diverse interests covering many aspects of visual data creation and processing, including medical image analysis and understanding; computer vision for robotics; virtual reality for Mars exploration; vision models for understanding human perception; and applications of computer vision in marine and plant biology.